 - The slopes of the Law get generally steeper and rockier as they approach the summit.
 Around the base there is open ground with ponds and marshes.

-- Fences should not be climbed over.
-Crossing points are marked on the map.
+- Fences that should not be climbed over are marked as such.
+Crossing points are marked on the map, including two additional temporary stiles.

 - Gorse cover is hard to map accurately.
 Gorse spreads rapidly but is trimmed by the Ranger service and some thickets become hollowed out as the ponies use them for shelter in poor weather.

-- After the event maps were sent for printing the rangers fenced off two of the ascent paths suffering from erosion.
-One was already marked on our map as OOB but the other is not marked.
+- Some ascent paths which suffer from erosion are marked on our map as OOB.
 Please do not cross the orange mesh fences used to close these paths.

 - Please observe any out of bounds areas.

-- Some controls on the Light Green course are on steep slopes where a fall would be potentially serious.
+- Some controls on the Light Green course are near relatively steep slopes where a fall would be potentially serious.
 If you suffer from vertigo or are unsteady in such circumstances you should not attempt this course.

 - The extensive marsh on the north side of the Law is becoming wetter and deeper due to wildlife management measures.
-Competitors must not attempt to enter or cross the marsh.
+Courses avoid this area and competitors must not attempt to enter or cross the marsh.

-- The path network is generally good but does have steep and potentially muddy sections so appropriate footwear with good grip is needed.
+- The path network is generally good but does have steep sections so appropriate footwear with good grip is needed.

 - A group of ponies grazes the Law.
 They do not pose a threat to the public but should not be approached and must not be fed.